tonmetaspace/discord-bot/README.md

 - People can only join the Hubs room via Discord OAuth, and only if they are a member of the channel that the Hubs room is associated with.
 - When they join, their permissions are based on their Discord permissions
-  - To enter the room they must have "View Channel" permission
+  - The "View Channel" permission allows them to enter a room.
-  - To be a moderator they must have "Kick Members" permission (and "View Channel").
+  - The "Kick Members" permission provides them the following capabilities (this basically makes them a moderator):
-     - Moderators can kick and mute members in the hubs room.
+     - They can kick and mute members in the hubs room.
-     - Moderators can also create and manipulate objects, draw and share video even if these are turned off in the room settings.
+     - They can create and manipulate objects, draw, fly, share video, etc. even if these are turned off in the room settings.
-     - Note: only discord users with verified emails can become moderators
+     - Note: only Discord users with verified emails can gain these permissions.
-  - To be a room owner they must have "Manage Channels" (and "Kick Members and "View Channel")
+  - The "Manage Channels" permission provides them the following capabilities (this, along with "Kick Members" makes them the equivalent of a room owner):
-     - Room owners are able to change the name and scene in the room, modify other room settings, and close the room.
+     - They are able to change the name and scene in the room, modify other room settings, and close the room.
-     - Note: only discord users with verified emails can become room owners
+     - Note: only Discord users with verified emails can gain these permissions.
-  - The discord permissions can set either via their discord role globally, or permissions given on the specific channel to that user/role
+  - The Discord permissions can be set either via their Discord role globally, or permissions given on the specific channel to that user/role.
 - Their display name in the Hubs room will reflect their Discord display name.

 This only happens with rooms that you create using `!hubs create` -- simply bridging a room by putting it in the topic won't cause it to become permission-linked.
 This linkage will persist for the lifetime of the Hubs room -- if you don't like it, make a new Hubs room.

+> [!IMPORTANT]
+> The instance you're connecting the Hubs Bot to must have the "Disable room creation" toggle disabled, i.e. non-administrators must be allowed to create rooms, when attempting to use `!hubs create` otherwise the room creation will fail.
+The toggle can be found in the Rooms tab of the App Settings section of the Admin Panel and can be re-enabled after you have created your room.

+> [!IMPORTANT]
+> You are advised not to set a Hubs bot created room to be invite only.
+The bot cannot join invite only rooms and if you haven't saved your invite code you may permanently lose access to your room if your authorization expires.

 ### Room/channel bridging